ngx-formly/ngx-formly/demo/src/app/guides/validation.md

 },
 ```

-**ALERT!** If your function is async, you need to include it within `asyncValidators.validation` property:
+**ALERT!** If the function is async, you need to include it within `asyncValidators.validation` property:
 ```typescript
 {
   key: 'ip',